C191068/Ali_Khatami_Hardhat3/README.md

 Mocking is primarily used for unit testing.
 In simple words mocking is creating objects that simulate the behavior of real objects <br>

+When going for localhost or hardhat network we are going to use mock <br>